City gates of Alsace - Riquewihr © French Moments

 Later, in 1675, it was through this gate that Marshal Turenne and his army entered Turckheim.

-Finally, the small bell which is at the top of the bell tower was used to give the alert in case of a storm.
+Finally, the small bell at the top of the bell tower was used to give an alert in case of a storm.
 It is still intact.

 The Porte de Brand